tmkn/packageanalyzer/ARCHITECTURE.md

 # Package Analyzer Architecture
 ## The Basics
-The package analyzer is written in TypeScript with the `strict` setting.
+The package analyzer is written in TypeScript with the `strict` setting and utilizes modern JavaScript syntax.
+Any other type setting(`noUncheckedIndexedAccess`) is not (yet) enabled.

 Unit Tests are orchestrated with Jest.

 Furthermore the repository is configured in a way that PR's will automatically build the project on Windows, Linux and Mac.
-Additionally a SonarCube analysis is run on every PR
+Additionally a SonarCube analysis is run on every PR.

 ## The Code
 ### The Package class